collection1b

 This was one of the first pen shows to be held in conjunction with the inkwell collector’s society, and earlier that weekend I visited with an inkwell collecting couple, Scott & Dixie Rodkey, and viewed their collection and had another nice meal.
 The inkwell-show people had their own auction of inkwells and ink bottles, and there was a beautiful 16 oz.
 Parker “Duofold” master ink that both Stan and I wanted.
 Well, we were both stubborn, and the bidding went into the hundreds of dollars, but in the end Stan won out.
 When he walked past me after the auction, and during the rest of the show, we would both smile at one another, and he would call me “Ink Dog”.

-“Waterman’s Autograph Album”, which are highly prized only when they contain some famous autographs.
+One of the items on my sales table was the “Waterman’s Autograph Album”, which are highly prized only when they contain some famous autographs.
 Well, mine was almost empty and had no one famous, and I was getting sick and tired of people picking it up and throwing it down when they discovered that there weren’t any famous people in it.
 One time when someone threw it down, I looked away in disgust, and who should I see a few booths down from mine but Frank Dubiel.
 And it was at that moment at the 1999 show that I decided to fill up my album with the autographs of famous pen collectors and researchers.
 I picked up that forlorn, castaway album and walked over to Frank, and had him sign it first of all, and I placed the album prominently on my table at that pen show and at every other show I attended since then until it was filled up, but that album was no longer for sale.
 When Stan signed the album for me, he inscribed it with the honorific “To the ink dog”.
 You can see Stan’s autograph on this page.
 Over on Pentrace on Jan 23, 2007, Antonios Zavaliangos called this little album a piece of “meta-ephemera”, an excellent neologism to describe the album.
 It’s “ephemera-about-ephemera”.
 Thanks for the cool, new word, Antonios.

 On Aug 25, 2012, Fern Padilla wrote, “Thanks for posting that autograph book.
 I see a lot of folks on those pages who . . . are the gold standard of pen collecting.
 I am going to miss Stan most for his wit.
 Ink dog is a cool nickname, and I think the after-pen-show party at Stan’s place was about the coolest thing ever.
 I cannot thank you enough for posting this thread and reminding me.
 You da man!”.
 I blush.